Credit Score Privacy Notice

 For more information about how TransUnion and iovation Inc use your personal data, please see their privacy notices which are available at www.transunion.co.uk/legal-information/bureau-privacy-notice and at www.iovation.com/privacy respectively.

-By agreeing to our terms and conditions for the use of this app and the TransUnion Credit Score, you have entered into a contract with us.
+By agreeing to our terms and conditions for the use of your online account and the TransUnion Credit Score, you have entered into a contract with us.
 We need the information above to provide you with the TransUnion Credit Score under those terms and conditions.
-For more detail about why we need the information we collect about you as a Lowell customer, please see our customer privacy notice and as a user of this app, please see our mobile app privacy notice.
+For more detail about why we need the information we collect about you as a Lowell customer, please see our customer privacy notice and if you use our app, please see our mobile app privacy notice.

 Who do you share your information with?